 Selecting a date

 Use the date picker to view your financial position at any historical date.
+The quick-select menu offers your recent fiscal year-ends (for example "Year ending 31/12/2024"), Today, or a Custom date.
 This is useful for:

 - Month-end reporting — Check your position at the end of each month.